Industry News

 Factors Influencing the Fiberglass Melting Point

 Fiberglass is primarily composed of silica (SiO2) in the form of silicon atoms, which form a network bonded at the corners by sharing the oxygen atoms.
 Other components, such as alumina (Al2O3), boron oxide (B2O3), and calcium oxide ( CaO), can also be present in the type of glass used.
 The composition of the glass fibers directly affects the melting point.
-For example, E-glass fibers, which are predominantly composed of silica and alumina, have a melting point of approximately 1550 °C (2822°F).
+For example, E-glass fibers, which are predominantly composed of silica and alumina, have a melting point of around 1000 degrees Celsius and 1200 degrees Celsius (1,832 to 2,192 degrees Fahrenheit).

 Manufacturing Process: